AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 The chart shows the search interest for the terms "proxy server" and "VPN" for a specific time.

-Figure 8: Example of related queries concerning computer mouse.
+Figure 8: Example of related queries concerning the computer mouse.

 The image shows the top search terms for the entered term that were also searched for.

 It provides information about customer preferences and needs.
-We can see that customers are interested in ergonomic mouse and wireless mouse (see Figure 9).
-You can see which areas in the United States are most interested in the computer mouse term .
+We can see that customers are interested in ergonomic mice and wireless mice (Figure 9).
+You can see which areas in the United States are most interested in the term ‘computer mouse’.

-Figure 9: Example of top rising keywords concerning computer mouse.
+Figure 9: Example of top rising keywords concerning the computer mouse.

 top rising keywords with regard to computer mouse.